In collaboration with the Department of Linguistics:

 The diploma can be completed on a full or part-time basis, and consists of 30 upper division units to achieve at least an intermediate oral proficiency and minimum 2.0 GPA.

-The prerequisite for the DINLP is normally prior completion of the SFU 27-unit undergraduate Certificate in Indigenous Language Proficiency (CINLP; formerly CFNLP).
+The prerequisite for the DINLP is completion of the SFU 27-unit undergraduate Certificate in Indigenous Language Proficiency (CINLP; formerly CFNLP).
 Students who have completed a Certificate equivalent to the SFU CINLP (CFNLP) at other postsecondary institutions, or who undergo a Prior Learning Assessment and demonstrate skills in the language equivalent to at least low intermediate language proficiency according to ACTFL (the American Council on the Teaching of Foreign Languages) and CEFR (the Common European Framework of Reference for Languages) or similar benchmarks, may also be admitted into the DINLP.

 Advanced placement in the DINLP may be obtained through course challenge, provided the applicant undergoes assessment equivalent to what is required of regular students (including a Language Proficiency Assessment, where required).
 Subject to a Letter of Permission from SFU, and subject to not having used transfer credit towards a credential at another university, students may apply to use up to 9 units of transfer credit from other institutions.
 Credit may be applied to a specific language and is achieved by examination from an instructor in that language with the approval of the Program.